paritytech/substrate-api-sidecar/README.md

     * Make sure to note if it is a high upgrade priority (e.g. it has type definitions for an upcoming runtime upgrade to a Parity maintained network).

-1. Commit with ex: `chore(release): 5.0.1`, then push your release up, make a PR, get review approval, then merge.
+1. Commit with ex: `chore(release): 5.0.1`, then `git push` your release branch up, make a PR, get review approval, then merge.

   * NOTE: Before pushing up as a sanity check run the 3 following commands and ensure they all run with zero errors.
 There is one exception with `yarn test` where you will see errors logged, that is expected as long as all the test suites pass.